francos1998/francos1998/README.md

 - 👋 Hi, I’m @francos1998
-- 👀 I’m interested in economics specifically finance
+- 👀 I’m interested in learning new analytical models
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently learning economics and statistics
-- 💞️ I’m looking to collaborate on any finance related projects
+- 💞️ I’m looking to collaborate on projects related to data science applied to business problems
-- 📫 How to reach me fsalinas@macalester.edu
+- 📫 How to reach me francosalme1998@gmail.com

 <!---
 francos1998/francos1998 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.